 Finding the Right Wirehaired Vizsla Breeder

-For the good of the breed we cherish and you as potential WHV owners, the WHVCA wants you to become an informed and savvy buyer.
-Often times, demand exceeds supply with WHV puppies… and out of desperation, you feel compelled to take a chance.
-Patience is recommended to find a breeder with whom you feel comfortable, and then work with him or her.
+For the good of the breed we cherish and you as potential Wirehaired Vizsla owners, the WHVCA wants you to become an informed and savvy buyer.
+Often times demand exceeds supply with Wirehaired Vizsla puppies and out of desperation you feel compelled to take a chance.
+Patience is recommended to find a breeder with whom you feel comfortable and then work with him or her.
 The wait is worth it!

 As you meet and interview breeders evaluate their business practices and commitment to the breed and to the individual dogs they own, breed and sell.
 If you feel uncomfortable at any time, listen to your ‘gut feelings’ and look elsewhere.

-Your dog’s breeder should be someone you will feel comfortable calling any time in the future if you have questions or concerns about your WHV.
-WHV breeders should explain their goals to you, both long term and for a current litter.
+Your dog’s breeder should be someone you will feel comfortable calling any time in the future if you have questions or concerns about your Wirehaired Vizsla.
+Breeders should explain their goals to you both long term and for a current litter.

 The breeder should be able to provide pedigree information on the sire (father) and dam (mother).

-Check to see if the breeder has a website: Often times, details on pedigrees, health clearances, and hunt test/conformation results are easily accessed via the internet.
+2. Check to see if the breeder has a website: Often times, details on pedigrees, health clearances, and hunt test/conformation results are easily accessed via the Internet.

 Based on what you have learned investigating the breed and then the breeders, you should have a good idea of several who you might want to work with to obtain a WHV.
 Now is the time to pick up the phone and give the select breeders a call if you haven’t done so already.
 Reputable breeders will want you to know as much as possible about the breed characteristics to ensure a good match.
 They carefully screen puppy buyers to ensure that the buyer has the knowledge, environment and facilities to properly care for their WHV.

 Expect the breeder to ask some questions first.
 Some examples might be:

 • Have you owned a WHV before?
 If not, have you owned a sporting dog